Undergraduate Students: Students holding a high school diploma or equivalent from a recognized institution and working toward a bachelor’s degree.

 |No Credit||Withdraw||Incomplete||Audited Course||Pass|

 A student must take at least 12 credit hours per semester to be considered a full-time undergraduate student.
-The maximum credit hours that an undergraduate student can take per semester (including term) are 21 credit hours.
+The maximum credit hours that an undergraduate student can take per semester (including terms) is 21 credit hours.
 A full-time master level student must take at least 9 credit hours per semester.
-The maximum credit hours that a master level student can take per semester (including term) are 18 credit hours.
+The maximum credit hours that a master level student can take per semester (including terms) is 18 credit hours.
 A full-time doctoral student must take at least 9 credit hours per semester.
-The maximum credit hours that a doctoral student can take per semester (including term) are 12 credit hours.
+The maximum credit hours that a doctoral student can take per semester (including terms) is 12 credit hours.
 A semester load of more than the maximum credit hours of each program requires permission from the Academic Dean.

 Undergraduate students must maintain a minimum cumulative grade point average (GPA) of 2.0 in all academic work.
 Graduate students must maintain the minimum cumulative 3.0 GPA in all academic work.
 Students who fail to meet these minimum requirements will be placed under academic probation.

 The office of Academic Records and Registrar will notify students whose cumulative GPA fall below the minimum cumulative GPA requirement.
-These students may take any number of credit hours for the following semester, but are required to higher their cumulative GPA soon as possible to meet the minimum requirements, within one semester.
+These students may take any number of credit hours for the following semester but are required to raise their cumulative GPA as soon as possible to meet the minimum requirements within one semester.
 Students who are unable to earn a GPA of the minimum requirements for two consecutive semesters will be suspended for the minimum of one semester.
 Once suspended, the student may re-apply for probationary admission.

 Residency is defined as classes taken at Midwest University either on campus or on-line.
-Bachelor and Master-level students, excluding international students, may complete their degree through E-learning courses.
-Doctoral students are required to pass a (3) credit hour dissertation research seminar course at the Wentzville campus or the Washington D.C site.
+Bachelor and Master-level students, excluding international students, may complete a degree through e-learning courses.
+Doctoral students are required to pass a 3-credit hour dissertation research seminar course at the Wentzville campus or the Washington D.C. campus.
 In special cases, the course could be taken through e-learning.

 The following is a list of minimum credit hours that must be completed for students to receive their degree at Midwest University: